yymengduuu/use-popcorn/README.md

 A modern, interactive movie search and rating application built with React and the OMDb API.
 Search for movies, view detailed information, and rate them with a custom star rating component.

+Open http://localhost:3000/use-popcorn to view it in your browser.

 ---

 ## 🚀 Features